privacy-tech-lab/gpc-optmeowt/README.md

   </a>
 </p>

-<p align="center">Conclusions reached or positions taken are our own and not necessarily those of our financial supporters, its trustees, officers, or staff.</p>
+<p align="center"><a href="https://builtwith.com/">BuiltWith</a> provided us with a free Pro account.
+Conclusions reached or positions taken are our own and not necessarily those of our financial supporters, its trustees, officers, or staff.</p>

 ##